A topic from the subject of Analytical Chemistry in Chemistry.

 5. Filter the mixture through a filter paper into a 250 ml volumetric flask.

-6. Rinse the Erlenmeyer flask and filter paper with distilled water and add the rinsings to the volumetric flask.
+6. Rinse the Erlenmeyer flask and filter paper with distilled water and add the rinsings to the volumetric flask to ensure complete transfer of the sample.

 7. Dilute the solution in the volumetric flask to 250 ml with distilled water.